Wyndham Vale

 Health performance in Wyndham Vale is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Wyndham Vale faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Wyndham Vale faces significant health challenges as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age groups, but more so among older cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~13,600 people), compared to 56.7% across Greater Melbourne.
-The most common medical conditions are mental health issues and asthma, impacting 8.0 and 7.8% of residents respectively.
-75.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Health outcomes among the working-age population are typical.
-The area has 7.6% of residents aged 65 and over (2,018 people), lower than the 15.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Private health cover is relatively low at approximately 51% of the total population (~13,732 people), compared to 56.7% in Greater Melbourne.
+Mental health issues impact 8.0% and asthma impacts 7.8% of residents.
+75.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are broadly typical.
+The area has 7.5% of residents aged 65 and over (2,011 people), which is lower than the 15.0% in Greater Melbourne.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health